FlyingDutchmanGames/battle_box/README.md

 - Tests around rejecting games in the client
 - Add a color to the gamebot so the games look different
 - Add matchmaker interface to the game engine
-#### Client
-- Add specs to the python client
-  - Provide an API key for a banned user
-  - Provide an api key for a user with a 0 connection limit
-  - Enforce that `not-real-arena` can never be made into an arena to give a fake arena for testing
-  - Create an arena with a 0 time ms so test failed move timings?

 ### Nice to Haves